pace-ls/module-challenge-intro-to-git/pc.md

 1. What is Git?
 Git is a version control system.

 2. What is the difference between Git and GitHub?
+Git is a library for BASH and GitHub is a web platform for hosting Git projects.

 3. Why do we create a branch?
 4. What is the purpose of a Pull Request?
 5. What is the command you can use to switch between branches?
 For example you are working on the FIRSTNAME-LASTNAME branch and you want to switch back to main.